Chronos v2: What's New and Why It Matters

 The original Chronos mapped time series values into a discrete vocabulary using mean scaling and quantization, then used a T5 encoder-decoder to generate future tokens autoregressively.
 Each predicted time step required a separate forward pass through the decoder, and producing probabilistic forecasts meant running multiple sample paths.
 For a 64-step horizon with 20 sample paths, that meant 1,280 decoder forward passes per series.

-This architectural change yields roughly a 250x speedup in inference compared to the original Chronos-Large.
-On a single A10G GPU, Chronos-Bolt-Large produces forecasts for a batch of 256 series with a 64-step horizon in under 200 milliseconds.
+This architectural change yields roughly a 250x speedup in inference compared to the original Chronos-Large family.
+On a single A10G GPU, the public Chronos-Bolt checkpoints can produce forecasts for large batches in a small fraction of the original Chronos-Large runtime.
 The original Chronos-Large takes over 40 seconds for the same workload.

-• Chronos-Bolt-Large (710M parameters): Highest accuracy, still dramatically faster than the original Chronos-Large (710M) due to the architectural change.
+- Chronos-Bolt-Base (205M parameters): Highest-capacity public Bolt checkpoint, still dramatically faster than the original Chronos-Large due to the direct multi-step design.

 Amazon evaluated Chronos-Bolt on 27 datasets from the Monash Time Series Forecasting Repository and additional held-out datasets not seen during training.
 The results show consistent improvement over the original Chronos across the board.

-On the zero-shot Monash benchmark, Chronos-Bolt-Large achieves a mean WQL (Weighted Quantile Loss) that improves on the original Chronos-Large by approximately 7%.
+On the zero-shot Monash benchmark, the published Bolt family improves on the original Chronos checkpoints despite being much faster at inference.
 More notably, Chronos-Bolt-Small matches the accuracy of the original Chronos-Large at a fraction of the computational cost.
-This means you can get the same forecast quality with a 48M parameter model that previously required 710M parameters, as long as you are on the Bolt architecture.
+This means you can get roughly the same forecast quality with a 48M parameter model that previously required 710M parameters, as long as you are on the Bolt architecture.

-Against other foundation models, Chronos-Bolt-Large is competitive with TimesFM 2.0 and Moirai-Large on most benchmark categories, with relative rankings varying by dataset characteristics.
+Against other foundation models, Chronos-Bolt Base is competitive with larger TimesFM and Moirai checkpoints on most benchmark categories, with relative rankings varying by dataset characteristics.
 On short-context retail and demand forecasting series, Chronos-Bolt tends to perform particularly well.
-On very long-context datasets (thousands of time steps), TimesFM's 2048-token context length gives it an edge.
+On very long-context datasets (thousands of time steps), larger long-context families can still hold an edge.

 The Chronos-Bolt training data pipeline was expanded and curated compared to the original.
 The team increased the volume of synthetic data generated through Gaussian Process kernels, and applied more aggressive filtering to remove low-quality or near-duplicate series from the public data corpus.
 They also introduced a curriculum strategy where the model sees shorter, simpler series early in training before progressing to longer, more complex patterns.
 This curriculum approach appears to improve learning efficiency and final accuracy, particularly on short-horizon forecasting tasks.